janwillembuist/PIP-FUCCI/README.md

 # PIP-FUCCI
 PIP-FUCCI tool in MATLAB.
-A tool to analyse fluorescent cell data from [TrackMate] and classify the cell stages based on that data.
+A tool to analyse fluorescent cell data from [TrackMate][3] and classify the cell stages based on that data.
 Development commisioned by the [NKI][2].

+Author: [@janwillembuist][4]
+Date: 8-12-2020

 ## Installation
 The PIP-FUCCI tool can be installed by downloading the most recent installer from [github][1] and opening it with your MATLAB client.
 After installing it will be accessible from the **apps** tab inside MATLAB.
 With a simple click the PIP-FUCCI tool should appear on your screen.